amkram/parsimony/4_simulated_data_experiments/README.md

 | 49 | 227555 | 4303 | 0.01656593   | 891923767646161853 | -- | 155272 | -1850274.795396581 |
 | 50 | 233326 | 4408 | 0.01654183  | 1181363949841748591 | -- | 160239 | -1908075.4397501368 |

-# Approaches without 24-hour runtime restriction
+# Simulated Unrestricted Experiments: Approaches without 24-hour runtime restriction
+These are the Simulated Unrestricted Experiments in the manuscript.
 The following experiments were performed on only the smallest datasets, with iterations of increasing size containing ~4.5k, ~8.9k, and ~13.2k samples.
 Experiments were allowed to run for up to two weeks.
 RAxML-NG iterations 2 and 3 did not terminate within this time, so the best tree inferrred so far was chosen for comparison in these cases.
 We compared *de novo* inference using RAxML-NG, IQ-TREE 2 with stochastic tree search, and matOptimize.

 Robinson-Foulds and Quartet distances to the ground truth tree for each iteration are reported.